telemaco/openldap/README.md

 ## Passwords:

-Set the password, openldap[:rootpw] for the rootdn in the node's attributes.
+Set the password, openldap['rootpw'] for the rootdn in the node's attributes.
 This should be a password hash generated from slappasswd.
 The default slappasswd command on Ubuntu 8.10 and Mac OS X 10.5 will generate a SHA1 hash:

     $ slappasswd -s "secretsauce"
     {SSHA}6BjlvtSbVCL88li8IorkqMSofkLio58/